deep1302/LGMVIP-Web-Task-Number-03/README.md

 # LGMVIP-Web-Task-Number-03
-This is my third task To-Do-List using html,css,javascript.
+This is my third task Registration form using html,css,javascript.